fernnguyen/transkit/README.md

 3.  **Enable Developer Mode**:
     - Toggle the "Developer mode" switch in the top right corner.
 4.  **Load Unpacked**:
-    - Click "Load unpacked" and select the directory where you cloned the repository.
+    - Click "Load unpacked" and select the `extension` directory from the cloned repository.

 > [!IMPORTANT]
-> This extension relies on Chrome's built-in AI APIs (`window.ai`).
-Ensure you are using a compatible version of Chrome (Canary or Dev channel may be required) and have enabled the necessary flags for "Prompt API for Gemini Nano" and "Language Detection API".
+> This extension works best with Chrome's built-in AI APIs (`window.ai`).
+For the default provider, ensure you are using Chrome 131+ and have enabled the necessary flags for "Prompt API for Gemini Nano" and "Language Detection API".
+Alternatively, configure a different AI provider (Gemini, OpenAI, Groq, Ollama, etc.) in the extension settings.

 ## Usage